kiran94/dotfiles-sync/README.md

 Where `.bashrc` is the file in the *configuration directory* we are interested in tracking.
 The *configuration directory* is the directory where the central authrority of that file lives (typically a git repository which contains all your configuration files).
 This key could also be directory e.g `bash/.bashrc` if you wanted to keep all your bash related configuration files in organised into a `bash` folder.

 Each key contains paths to operating system specific path the file should be syncronised into.
-The operating systems supported here are the same as the ones that come in [platform.system](https://docs.python.org/3/library/platform.html#platform.system).
+The operating systems supported here are the same as the ones that come in [platform.system](https://docs.python.org/3/library/platform.html#platform.system) but lowercased.
 Paths are also expanded using [os.path.expanduser](https://docs.python.org/3/library/os.path.html#os.path.expanduser) which means special symbols like `~` will be expanded in both Window and Linux.

 ### `list`